creditkarma/thrift-server/packages/thrift-client-timing-filter/README.md

 ### Options

-Available options for ThriftClientContextFilter:
+Available options for `ThriftClientTimingFilter`:

-* RequestContextClass (required): A class (extending StructLike) that is to be prepended to outgoing requests.
+* remoteServiceName (required): Name of the remote service this client connects to.
-* ResponseContextClass (optional): A class (extending StructLike) that is prepended to incoming responses.
-Defaults to nothing.
+* interval (optional): How often to emit events in milliseconds.
+Defaults to 5000.
-* transportType (optional): The type of transport to use.
-Currently only 'buffered'.
+* logger (optional): A function to log the events.
+Defaults to a logger using `console.log`.
-* protocolType (optional): The type of protocol to use, either 'binary' or 'compact'.
+* tags (optional): An array of strings to attach as tags to the emitted event.
+Defaults to empty array.

 ## Contributing